retrocausal/udacity-space-odyssey/README.md

   >    - Spin
   >    - Rendering themselves via a drawing helper
   >    - Mapping themselves to a spacial quadrant
-  >    - Detecting collisions for when they have been superposed on the drawing.
+  >    - Detecting collisions for when they have been superposed on another entity on the drawing.

   > The entity behaviour, is then extended by individual entities like the Blackhole / Asteroid / Planet / Player / Udacity Ship, the Imperilled.
   > Each of these entities, behave like an entity, are generally aware of themselves as an entity is.